 New research director Jean Bolot gets off to flying start with new 5G experimental network run on Amdocs and AWS

-Orange France CEO Stephane Richard will continue his mission to keep France’s biggest mobile operator after May 22 he told Journal du Dimanch this weekend.
+Orange France CEO Stephane Richard will continue his mission to keep France’s biggest mobile operator on track he told Journal du Dimanch this weekend.
 Winning over the critics may depend on the inventiveness of Orange’s new research director and services like its new 5G Standalone experimental network.

 Changes in the governance of top French firms have recently delineated the chairman of the board from the CEO companies.
 This new set up has created the conditions for dual leadership, which puts his fate in the hands of Orange shareholders, Richard said.
 He used the interview to stress how much he wants to stay on in his role.
 “I am very attached to this company," said Richard, who faced political pressure earlier this year after a network outage at the firm prevented emergency calls for several hours.
 Orange is 23 per cent owned by the government.